danosb/psi_influence/med100kx8/README.md

 # quantum_influence
-The presented program is a modular and multithreaded data collection and analysis application for psychokinesis experiments, using a true random number generator (TRNG) as a device under test.
+The presented program is a modular and multithreaded data collection and analysis application for psychokinesis experiments, using a true random number generator (the med100kx8) as a device under test.
 It's written in Python and uses MySQL for data storage.

 ## Program Summary